 So: Very plain example slide.
 No frills.
+There is no question as to what your message is.

-- Start with educational objectives and goals - Define needs based only on the educational objectives J. Paul Robinson, Purdue University - Initially identify minimal hardware requirements, beg or borrow if necessary - Integrate staff into lab with scientific staff to increase participation
+- Start with educational objectives and goals - Define needs based only on the educational objectives - Initially identify minimal hardware requirements, beg or borrow if necessary - Integrate staff into lab with scientific staff to increase participation